 Sabine Meyer founded Side by Side in 2002 with the idea of creating qualitative work for people with disabilities.

 All persons who manufacture Side by Side objects are disabled.
 They work in adapted workshops all over Germany.
-60% of the proceeds from the sale of Side by Side products are devoted to the salary of workers, 40% goes to the purchase of materials that are little processed or recovered: wood, glass, metal.
+60% of the proceeds from the sale of Side by Side products are devoted to the salary of workers, 40% goes to the purchase of materials: wood, glass, metal.

 In the workshops, the teams work in small groups of 12 people led by a workshop leader who passes on their know-how.
 Side by Side emphasizes training by example which allows workers to learn a lot.